 Door type or rack dishwashers are smaller versions of conveyor washers that are designed to connect to clean dishtables or dirty dishtables.
 The idea is to fill up a compatible rack full of dishes, push it inside the dishwasher, close the door, and run the cleaning cycle.
 Within moments, you can push the door back up and your dishware is cleaned.

-A commercial ware washer can typically process between 30 to 350 racks every day, making them great for localized operations like mom-and-pop restaurants.
+A commercial ware washer can typically process between 30 to 350 dish and flatware racks every day, making them great for localized operations like mom-and-pop restaurants.
 And like the conveyor models, you can also find these with high and low temp designs.
 Because they're not as large as conveyor dishwashers, rack washers are designed to sit out of the way of your kitchen's traffic, usually in a corner or against a wall.
 However, many still pull too much electricity to run off a simple plug and should be installed by an electrician as well.

 Most commercial warewashing equipment of this type use a single door on the front and resemble residential washing units, but they can incorporate a variety of controls and displays to let you work more efficiently.
 You can find them in high and low temp styles, and since they fit right under your countertop, these dishwashers are the most convenient when used in the front of the house, minimizing the distance and time required to get clean dinnerware back to your customers.

 Glass washer machines are designed to quickly and efficiently clean your establishment's glassware without causing chips or damage.
 They wash upwards of 2,000 glasses per hour, with one cycle taking about 90 seconds to complete.
 Many are designed to fit right under your countertop, so they can be used in your front of the house to help keep up with demand and ensure you always have clean glasses on hand.